pagekite/PyPagekite/README.md

 #### Enabling SSL on the HTTP console ####

-If you have the Python OpenSSL module installed, you can increase the security of your HTTP console even further by creating a self-signed SSL certificate and enabling it using the --pemfile option:
+If you have the OpenSSL (pyOpenSSL or python 2.6+), you can increase the security of your HTTP console even further by creating a self-signed SSL certificate and enabling it using the --pemfile option: